 All residences are wired for high-speed Internet/wireless, local telephone service and cable TV access.
 The cost is included in residence fees.
-Check out the website at www.dal.ca/rescomm.
+These services are subject to change.

 Residence Communications

 All residences are wired for high-speed Internet/wireless, local telephone service and cable TV access.
 The cost is included in residence fees.
 Check out the website at www.dal.ca/rescomm.